epigone707/DynaWebScrape/README.md

 # DynaWebScrape

-The DynaWebScrape can download the HTML files of a given websites list and their corresponding resource files (images, CSS and javascript).
+The DynaWebScrape can download the html, images, css and javascript files of dynamic websites.
 You can open those websites locally using your browser.
 It is adapted from my previous [WebsitesSaver](https://github.com/epigone707/WebsitesSaver).
 The new thing is that I'm using selenium in this script to load dynamic content.
 # Setup
 * Requires Google Chrome